 An important part of a Thematic Curriculum is rotating Theme related materials in and out of your space.
 If you have just started creating themed units (or even if you have been doing them for a while), you may notice your Theme Materials are starting to get out of hand.

 Below you can find some tips on how to organize your Thematic Materials to save you time and energy.

 The key to keeping your items organized is having a home for them.
 The amount of storage space you have will dictate how you organize your materials.

 Spend a few moments figuring out the best place to store your items.
 Do you have a small room that can be converted to a Storage/Resource room?
 Some space in your Garage?
 A spare closet?
 Look for under utilized space around your home-even under the bed storage boxes make a great option for storing your materials.

 If you have a large storage space, you will be able to create a storage box for each of your Themes.
 If you are short on storage spaces you may want to consider a monthly theme box, or even Seasonal Box.
-Keep in mind a monthly storage box will not be able to hold as many items as an individual themed box.

 Choosing a box and deciding how many..